John Paulson Fast Facts

 June 2017 - Joins the board of directors of Valeant Pharmaceuticals.

-March 2018 - Forbes names Paulson, with a net worth of $6.5 billion, tied for number 261 on its annual World's Billionaires list.
+March 5, 2019 - Forbes lists Paulson, with a net worth of $5 billion, as tied for number 355 on its annual World's Billionaires list.